etirouthier/keras_dna/docs/dataset.md

 ## Introduction

-Dataset is used by `Generator` to process the data, in the particular case of a `MultiGenerator` (see [MultiGenerator](multigenerator.md)) one need to use them directly and this section shows how.
+Dataset is used by `Generator` to process the data, in the particular case of a `MultiGenerator` (see [MultiGenerator](multigenerator.md)) one needs to use them directly and this section shows how.

 There are two classes of dataset :